Tricyclic antidepressant: Discontinuation

 Antidepressants in general may produce withdrawal.
 However, since the term "withdrawal" has been linked to addiction to recreational drugs like opioids, the medical profession and pharmaceutical public relations prefer that a different term be used, hence "discontinuation syndrome."
 Discontinuation symptoms can be managed by a gradual reduction in dosage over a period of weeks or months to minimise symptoms.

-In tricyclics, discontinuation syndrome symptoms include anxiety, insomnia, headache, nausea, malaise, or motor disturbance.
+In tricyclics, discontinuation syndrome symptoms include anxiety, insomnia, cholinergic rebound, headache, nausea, malaise, or motor disturbance.

 Overdose

 TCA overdose is a significant cause of fatal drug poisoning.
 The severe morbidity and mortality associated with these drugs is well documented due to their cardiovascular and neurological toxicity.
 Additionally, it is a serious problem in the pediatric population due to their inherent toxicity and the availability of these in the home when prescribed for bed-wetting and depression.
 In the event of a known or suspected overdose, medical assistance should be sought immediately.

 A number of treatments are effective in a TCA overdose.

 An overdose on TCA is especially fatal as it is rapidly absorbed from the GI tract in the alkaline conditions of the small intestines.
 As a result, toxicity often becomes apparent in the first hour after an overdose.
 However, symptoms may take several hours to appear if a mixed overdose has caused delayed gastric emptying.

 Many of the initial signs are those associated to the anticholinergic effects of TCAs such as dry mouth, blurred vision, urinary retention, constipation, dizziness, and emesis (or vomiting).
 Due to the location of norepinephrine receptors all over the body, many physical signs are also associated with a TCA overdose: